 - Providing quality and innovative services to the public;

-- Ensuring efficient case management by a professional and courteous staff; and
+- Ensuring efficient case management by a professional and courteous staff;

 - Upholding the law and delivering justice in an equitable and just manner.